An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Related Work

 \section{Related Work}

-Our study evaluates the performance of the advanced LLM, namely GPT-4, in sentence simplification by comparing it against the SOTA supervised simplification model.
-This section includes a review of current evaluations of LLMs in this domain, along with an overview of the SOTA supervised simplification models.
+Our study evaluates the performance of representative closed-source and open-source LLMs of varying sizes in sentence simplification by comparing them against the SOTA supervised simplification model.
+This section includes a review of current evaluations of LLMs in this domain, along with an overview of the SOTA supervised simplification model.